 What Is The Medtronic Hancock Porcine Heart Valve?

-In this blog, I am going to profile a number of the leading valve manufacturers (Edwards, Medtronic, St. Jude Medical, On-X, ATS) and their valve replacement products.
+In this post, I am going to profile a number of the leading valve manufacturers (Medtronic, Edwards, Abbott, On-X) and their valve replacement products.
 In my opinion, it really does help to know more about the valve that may accompany you during the rest of your life, right?

-Today, I am going to profile the Medtronic Hancock Porcine Heart Valve.
+Today, I am going to profile the Medtronic Hancock Porcine Heart Valve from Medtronic.

 The Medtronic Hancock Porcine Heart Valve is a stented tissue valve in which the tissue is attached to a cloth-covered, flexible stent.
 The Medtronic valve is treated with a solution called T6 tissue treatment.
 This porcine heart valve is approved for both the aortic valve and mitral valve positions by the Food and Drug Administration.

-So you know, the Medtronic Hancock Porcine Heart Valve has been used for over 20 years and a recent research study showed 100% freedom from structural valve deterioration in patients 65 or age or older.
+So you know, the Medtronic Hancock Porcine Heart Valve has been used for over 30 years and a recent research study showed 97.8% freedom from structural valve deterioration at 20 years.

 Interestingly enough, Dr. Tirone David from Canada has commented on this valve.
 He said, “The durability of the Medtronic Hancock Porcine Heart Valve has been excellent, particularly in the aortic position.”